logo

 Abstract

-Lava domes exhibit highly unpredictable and hazardous behavior.
-Using high-resolution satellite radar imagery enhanced with deep learning, this study images repetitive dome construction-subsidence cycles at Popocatépetl volcano (Mexico).
-These cycles resemble gas-driven rise and fall of the upper magma column, where buoyant, bubble-rich magma extrudes and is later drained back as it degasses and crystallizes.
-Superimposed on these cycles is a progressive decadal crater deepening, accompanied by heat and gas flux decrease, possibly due to gas depletion in the magma plumbing system.
-The findings highlight the key role of gas retention and escape from the magma column in the short- and long-term morphological evolution of low-viscosity lava domes.
+Lava domes exhibit highly unpredictable and hazardous behavior, which is why imaging their morphological evolution to decipher the underlying governing mechanisms remains a major challenge.
+Using high-resolution satellite radar imagery enhanced with deep-learning, we image the repetitive dome construction-subsidence cycles at Popocatépetl volcano (Mexico) with very high temporal and spatial resolution.
+We show that these cycles resemble gas-driven rise and fall of the upper magma column, where buoyant bubble-rich magma is extruded from the conduit (in -hours-days), and successively drained back (in -days-months) as magma degasses and crystallizes.
+These cycles are superimposed on a progressive decadal crater deepening, accompanied by heat and gas flux decrease, which could be partially explained by gas depletion within the magma plumbing system.
+Results reinforce the idea that gas retention and escape from the magma column play a key role in the short- and long-term morphological evolution of low-viscosity lava domes and their associated hazards.

 Publisher